Reasonable Accommodations For Disabilities

 Examples of Reasonable Accommodations

-Depending on the circumstances, reasonable accommodations can include modifications to the way a task is performed, special equipment or technology, or even time off from work.
-For example, depending on the circumstances it can be a reasonable accommodation to allow you to work from home, or to allow you to take a medical leave while you recover from a temporary condition such as one caused by surgery, a change in your mediation, or another temporary increase in your symptoms.
+Depending on the circumstances, reasonable accommodations for disabilities can include modifications to the way a task is performed, using special equipment or technology, or allowing time off from work.
+For example, depending on the specific fact the following can be reasonable accommodations for a disability:

 Not All Accommodations Are Reasonable

-While the law requires employers to provide reasonable accommodations, it does not require them to provide accommodations that are unreasonable.
-Generally, an accommodation is reasonable as long as its cost does not outweigh its benefit.
+While the law requires employers to provide reasonable accommodations, it does not require them to provide an accommodation if it is unreasonable.
+Generally, an accommodation is reasonable as long as its costs do not outweigh its benefits.
 In addition, your employer is not required to provide an accommodation that would eliminate or waive an essential function of your job.

 An Interactive Process to Identify a Reasonable Accommodation